 How many credits you need to qualify for SSDI depends on how old you are when you become disabled.
 No one needs more than 10 years of work, or 40 credits, in order to qualify for the maximum amount of benefits, and if you are young when you become disabled, you could need as few as six credits.

 However, earning the minimum number of Social Security credits simply qualifies you for SSDI.
 How much your monthly disability payments would be if you become disabled depends on how much money you earned from self-employment (combined with any regular employment earnings).
 The more earnings you claim on your tax return, the higher your average indexed monthly earnings (AIME) will be, and the higher monthly benefit check you’ll get.
-Note that a self-employed business owner, you’ll report your net business profits (your gross earnings much allowable business expenses) rather than your gross earnings.
+Note that as a self-employed business owner, you’ll report your net business profits (your gross earnings minus allowable business expenses) rather than your gross earnings.

 The “self-employment tax,” which self-employed business owners pay along with their income taxes, includes Social Security taxes and Medicare taxes.
-The self-employment tax rate for self-employment income earned in 2015 is 15.3% (12.4% for Social Security and 2.9% for Medicare).
-From 2015, the first $118,500 of self-employment income is subject to both Social Security and Medicare taxes; anything over that is subject only to the Medicare tax (2.9%).
+The self-employment tax rate for self-employment income earned in 2019 is 15.3% (12.4% for Social Security and 2.9% for Medicare).
+In 2019, the first $132,900 of self-employment income is subject to both Social Security and Medicare taxes; anything over that is subject only to the Medicare tax (2.9%).